 If you switch from tennis to squash every winter (and then back again), you might find that you improve at both sports.

 You’re diversifying your overall racket skills.

 When you train anything, you get stuck in the habits and movements that everyone else is also using.

-Playing squash is like augmenting your tennis skills with new tactics, movements, and a modified view of how a match could play out.
+Playing squash is a great way to augment your tennis skills with new tactics, movements, and a modified view of how a match could play out.

 If for no other reason, squash is good because it keeps a racket in your hand while the courts are frozen over for tennis.
 Your skills aren’t going to rust through the winter.

 You’re still hitting a ball with a racket; it’s just a bit different from what you’re used to.

 Squash vs Tennis: which sport wins?
 Tennis does of course!

 Now that you have a quick and comparative viewpoint between both sports, what’s stopping you from diversifying your game a bit?